matteoveglia/AstraFtrackTools/README.md

 ## Features

-- Inspect a task
+### 🗒️ Inspect a Task

-> This will output the schema and data for a given task
+This will output the schema and data for a given task

-- Inspect a shot
+### 🎬 Inspect a Shot

-> This will output the schema and data for a given shot
+This will output the schema and data for a given shot

-- Inspect a version
+### ✨ Inspect a Version

-> This will output the schema and data for a given version
+This will output the schema and data for a given version

-- Propagate thumbnails
+### 🖼️ Propagate Thumbnails

-> This tool allows you to update the shot thumbnail of any/all shots to that of
-> the latest version
+This tool allows you to update the shot thumbnail of any/all shots to that of the latest version

-- Update latest versions sent
+### 🔄 Update Latest Versions Sent

-> This tool grabs the latest delivered version for each shot and updates the
-> "latestVersionSent" and "latestVersionSentDate" custom attributes on the shot
+This tool grabs the latest delivered version for each shot and updates the "latestVersionSent" and "latestVersionSentDate" custom attributes on the shot level.
-> level.

 ## Custom Ftrack Attribute Requirements